Jun

 And you can really taste, smell. and see the difference.
 I tried one of the new Espresso roasts in a tasty, steaming cup of Americano today, and it not only tastes better, it looks better – with a real head of dense foam like you find on your cup in Europe.

-One day early, I snuck into the new location and asked Bridgehead’s Coffee Program Manager Ian Clark whether that was just my imagination.
-Here’s his geeky-but-fascinating answer, plus a look around the new roastery – including a glimpse of their new “Human Roaster” (in the still grab below – not kidding either).
+One day early, I was invited in for a sneak peak at the new location, and I asked Bridgehead’s Coffee Program Manager Ian Clark whether that was just my imagination.
+Here’s his geeky-but-fascinating answer, plus a look around the new roasting facility – including a glimpse of their new “Human Roaster.”
+Check out the YouTube.

 Brand evolution